prysmaticlabs/prysm/sharding/README.md

 Under the uncoordinated majority model, in order to prevent a single shard takeover, random sampling is utilized.
 Each shard is assigned a certain number of collators.
 Collators that approve the collations on that shard are sampled randomly.
 However for the ruby release we will not be implementing any random sampling of the collators of the shard, as the primary objective of this release is to launch an archival sharding client which deploys the Sharding Management Contract to a locally running geth node.

-Also for now we will not be implementing challenge response mechanisms to mitigate instances where malicious actors are penalized and have their staked slashed for making incorrect claims regarding the veracity of collations.

-We will not be considering data availability proofs as part of the ruby release we will not be implementing them as it just yet as they are an area of active research.
+We will not be considering data availability proofs (part of the stateless client model) as part of the ruby release we will not be implementing them as it just yet as they are an area of active research.

 ## Bribing, Coordinated Attack Models